rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 ciphers that your cloud load balancers use to better protect your environment.

-You can update the cipher profiles by using either the Cloud Load Balancers API or our interactive web application, [Pitchfork](https://pitchfork.rax.io).
+You can update the cipher profiles by using either the Cloud Load Balancers API or from the Control panel.

 For more information about cipher profiles and to see all available ciphers, see [Ciphers](https://developer.rackspace.com/docs/cloud-load-balancers/v1/api-reference/ciphers/) in the Rackspace developer documentation.